Azriiii/Redux_project/README.md

-react-i18next exposes hooks & components in order to use your translations.

 The useTranslation hook is the main one you can use to replace hardcoded text with dynamic references to your translations based on current language.